Mueang Fa Daet Song Yang: Architecture

-Muang Fa Daet Song Yang is a moated monastery with a water reservoir, several scattered structures, and a large ceremonial center.
+Mueang Fa Daet Song Yang is a moated monastery with a water reservoir, several scattered structures, and a large ceremonial center.
 The site is known for its architectural features, including large brick stupa bases (about 14), mounds, moats, and viharas.
+Brick collected at the site is of one size with the brick of U Thong, about 28 by 14 by 8 cm, and both were tempered with rice chaff or rice husk ash.
+It was made from the sediment of a still lake, which leaves it weaker than the river clays used at U Thong, and matches experimental brick fired at 1,000–1,200 °C. The sampled brick has no excavated context.
 The site also features Dvaravati style architecture including an ubosot and over 170 sema stones, which are boundary markers that had religious scenes depicted on them.
 Pictorial semas with religious scenes reflecting Buddhism start to appear around the 9th to the 11th century.

+The dating of the stones is disputed.
+Rungrot Phiromanukun assigns the earliest sets of ritual boundary stones generally to about 600–750, Jean Boisselier placed those at Mueang Fa Daet in about the 9th century, and Piriya Krairiksh assigned several of the figural stones there to the 10th.
+Hiram Woodward, who reports these positions, notes that the analysis of costume and coiffure on the narrative stones that might establish a firmer chronology has not been undertaken.

-When looking at these mounds and structures and their placements, it is evident that there are no main or central habituation mounds present but just smaller ones.
-This suggests that there wasn’t a big village present at the site that would have had economic or administrative centers, although it could have been a larger, sacred ceremonial center.
+When looking at these mounds and structures and their placements, there are no main or central habitation mounds, only smaller ones.
+This suggests that no large village stood at the site with economic or administrative functions, although it could have been a larger, sacred ceremonial center.
 More evidence pointing to this site being a monastery besides looking at the specific stupa bases are the numerous carvings and inscriptions found depicting Buddhist religious imagery with Dvaravati-style iconography.
 Some of these carvings included scenes from the Jatakas tales and the most famous scene is an image of Buddha side by side with Indra and Brahma.
-Across the Khorat Plateau and Chao Phraya Basin around this time, the early historical period, themes of Dvaravati ideologies, architecture, and sculptures can be found, as there was an increase of large ceremonial centers, changing the archaeological landscape.
+Across the Khorat Plateau and Chao Phraya Basin around this time, the early historical period, themes of Dvaravati ideologies, architecture, and sculptures can be found, as there was an increase in large ceremonial centers, changing the archaeological landscape.